mbr/WTFuniform/README.md

 * `BlockLabelsWidget` is a widget that functions almost like a `ListWidget`, but omits the labels.
 It is used in conjunction with `RadioLabeledInput` and `CheckboxLabeledInput` to produce the proper multi checkbox/radio inputs used in uni-form.
 * All of the above is easily accessible by the `CheckMultipleField` for checkboxes.
 The default `RadioField` is already overriden to use these new widgets.
 * The `validators.Email` validator sets a `valid_email` flag.
 This is required for the widgets to be able to apply the correct CSS classes.
+* There is a helper module `wtfuniform.helper` that includes two functions for HTML code generation: `render_field` and `render_form`.
+For an example on how to use these with jinja2, see *formtest.html*.